Skip to Main Content

 • Cannot move around independently (Brambell 1976)

-• Skin turns gray where fur will be black after about 8 to 10 days old (Zhu et al. 2001)
+• Skin turns gray where fur will be black at about 8 to 10 days old (Zhu et al. 2001)

 • Black hairs begin to appear at 1 to 2 weeks (Brambell 1976; Chorn and Hoffman 1978)